Torah Fund Legacy Society

 There is no correct amount – it varies from person to person – and must be what is right for you.
 Any amount is appreciated.
 Some people will choose to give a set dollar amount, some will specify a percentage of their estate, or all or part of a particular asset.
 No gift is too small.

-Yes – if your circumstances change, you can adjust the amount of your gift.
+Yes – if your circumstances change you can adjust the amount of your gift.

 There are many ways to leave a legacy gift: by making a bequest in a will or trust; by naming the organization of your choice as a beneficiary of a life insurance policy, IRA, or pension fund; by giving a gift of cash or assets.
-Please consult your professional advisor to determine which method of giving is best for you.

 The long-term future of Jewish education requires adequate financial resources.
 By leaving a legacy gift, you help ensure that the values and services of Jewish educational institutions that Torah Fund supports will be part of our community’s resources long into the future.